msveshnikov/cyberia/DOCUMENTATION.md

 -   Dynamic weather and day/night cycle
 -   API for third-party integrations

-This documentation provides a comprehensive overview of the IsoCraft project, including its architecture, features, and setup instructions.
+This documentation provides a comprehensive overview of the Cyberia project, including its architecture, features, and setup instructions.
 As the project evolves, remember to keep this documentation updated to reflect any changes or new features.